 A Better Life Awaits These 7 Industries

-The range of industries taking increasing interest in motion control hinges includes, but isn’t limited to, these seven.
+The range of industries taking an increasing interest in motion control hinges includes, but isn’t limited to, these seven.
 Even if your application doesn’t fit in these categories, you might find some useful inspiration:

 1. Food Service Manufacturing